Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to solriamfetol, any other medications, or any of the ingredients in solriamfetol tablets.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you are taking monoamine oxidase (MAO) inhibitors, including isocarboxazid (Marplan), phenelzine (Nardil), Rasagiline (Azilect), Safinamide (Xadago), selegiline (Emsam, Zelapar), and tranylcypromine (Parnate), or if you have stopped taking them during the past 14 days.
-Your doctor will probably tell you not to take solriamfetol until at least 14 days have passed since you last took an MAO inhibitor.
+- tell your doctor if you are taking the following medications or have stopped taking them within the past two weeks: monoamine oxidase (MAO) inhibitors, including isocarboxazid (Marplan), phenelzine (Nardil), Rasagiline (Azilect), Safinamide (Xadago), selegiline (Emsam, Zelapar), and tranylcypromine (Parnate).

 - tell your doctor if you drink or have ever drunk large amounts of alcohol, use or have ever used street drugs, or have overused prescription medications, especially stimulants.
 Also tell your doctor if you have ever had high blood pressure; a stroke; high cholesterol; chest pain, an irregular heartbeat, a heart attack, or other heart problems; a mental illness such as depression, bipolar disorder (mood that changes from depressed to abnormally excited), mania (frenzied, abnormally excited mood), or psychosis (difficulty thinking clearly, communicating, understanding reality, and behaving appropriately); diabetes, or kidney problems.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
-If you become pregnant while taking modafinil, call your doctor.
+- tell your doctor if you are pregnant or plan to become pregnant.
+If you become pregnant while taking solriamfetol, call your doctor.

 - you should know that solriamfetol may cause an increase in your blood pressure.
 Your doctor may check your blood pressure before starting treatment and regularly while you are taking this medication.